Computing mixed volume and all mixed cells in quermassintegral time

 \section{Average complexity analysis}

-Proposition~\ref{prop:deterministic} holds for a generic lifting $b$ and for a generic flag $F_0 \subset \cdots F_n$.
-Now we assume that the orthogonal group $O(n)$ is endowed with the Haar probability measure.
-To each $Q \in O(n)$ we associate the flag $F_n = \mathbb R^n$,
+Proposition~\ref{prop:deterministic} holds for a generic lifting $b$ and for a sufficiently generic flag $F_0 \subset \cdots \revb{\subset} F_n$.
+Now we assume that the orthogonal group $O(n)$ is endowed with the Haar probability measure. \revb{For each} $Q \in O(n)$, \revb{let $Q_d$ be the $d$-th row of $Q$.
+Let $R$ be an arbitrarily large positive real number.
+As before, the flag of affine subspaces is:} $F_n = \mathbb R^n$,

 Then we set $\bar v_d = \avg{Q \in O(n)} v_d$.
 The following result should be compared with Proposition~\ref{prop:deterministic}:

 \begin{proposition} Suppose that $V(\mathcal A_1, m_1; \cdots ; \mathcal A_s, m_s) \ne 0$.
 Then,